Rebuilding the former West Street Shelter Hall

 Commercial space inside the new buildings will more than double to 1,530 square metres, roughly 40 metres by 40 metres square.

-The wooden kiosk, dating from the 1880s, which was above the Shelter Hall has been restored and is now being moved.
-The kiosk will be rebuilt on a wide part of the upper prom at the bottom of East Street, 200 metres to the east.
+The wooden kiosk, dating from the 1880s, which was above the Shelter Hall has been restored and rebuilt on the upper prom 200 metres to the east.
+It houses a cafe.
 Planning permission for the move was granted in December 2016.
 Get the planning application details.